Nakulbajaj101/amazonSpark/README.md

 # Sparkify Music Analytical Engine

-The purpose of the project is to build a database and design an ETL pipeline that would power the analytical needs for Sparkify.
+The purpose of the project is to build a data cluster and design an ETL pipeline that would power the analytical needs for Sparkify.

 ## Motivation